abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 ```

 #### 🔸 Array.unshift
-Remove element from the first and shift all the element one step before
+Remove element from the first and shift all the elements one step before

 ```js
 let sports = ['⛹🏻‍♂️', '🏋🏻‍♀️', '🚵🏻‍♂️', '🤽🏻‍♀️'];